All Products

 image

-1. On the O&M > Deployments page, select BATCH from the deployment type dropdown.
-Find the dws_shops and dws_users deployments and click Start in the Actions column of each.
+1. On the O&M > Deployments page, select BATCH from the drop-down list.
+Find the dws_shops and dws_users deployments and click Start in the Actions column for each.

 SELECT * FROM `my_catalog`.`order_dw`.`dws_shops`;